bpulluta/REopt-Scenario-Analysis/README.md

 # REopt Scenario Analysis

-REopt Scenario Analysis is a Julia-based tool for analyzing and visualizing REopt (Renewable Energy Optimization) scenarios.
+REopt Scenario Analysis is a Julia-based tool for analyzing and visualizing REopt scenarios.
 It provides functionalities for running scenarios, plotting results, and performing various data analyses related to renewable energy systems.

 ## Features